Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 - Meals are meant to be slow and social.

-- Bread is served without butter.
+- Bread is usually served without butter.

 A) If you’re still waiting for the bill, you’re probably renting the table now.